 Open Hardware is open to students and PhD candidates in Europe.

 Please see the rulesfor a list of eligible countries.

-There are four categories for 2020, "PHD" (PhD candidates), "Student" for undergraduate students (Bachelors, Masters students etc), "PYNQ" and the "Compute Acceleration" category.
+There are four categories: "PHD" (PhD candidates), "Student" for undergraduate students (Bachelors, Masters students etc), "PYNQ" and the "Compute Acceleration" category.

 Individual or teams of up to three people can enter in each category.